Memory-Efficient Sequential Pattern Mining with Hybrid Tries: Preliminaries

-\begin{example} Figure \ref{fig:gentrie} depicts the trie-based structure of the sequential dataset in Table \ref{tab:seqdattransform}.
+\begin{example} Figure~\ref{fig:gentrie} depicts the trie model of the data set given in Table~\ref{tab:vector}.
 Event labels are displayed inside each node, frequency labels are given above each node, and node layers are given above each column of nodes.
-The trie models the 5 sequences of the sequential dataset which have a total of $\sum_{i=1}^5 |\seq_i| = 17$ entries, using 4 maximal paths and a total of $|\nodeset| = 14$ nodes. \end{example}
+The trie models the 20 sequences of the sequential data using 6 maximal paths and a total of $|\nodeset| = 17$ nodes.
+Note that a vector model uses 20 vectors and a total of $\sum_{\seq_i \in \seqdata} |\seq_i| = 72$ units of memory to store the same data set.
+This is considerably less memory efficient even for our small running example.
+Although the trie correctly models all sequences of the data set and their frequencies, its labels are insufficient for SPM. \end{example}

-Foregoing the differences between application domains, the trie-based models of \citet{yang2007efficient,pei2000mining,lu2003position,rizvee2020tree} are identical in their trie-based structure $(\nodeset,\arcset)$.
-In fact, by definition of a trie, the trie-based dataset model $\triedata$ of a sequential dataset $\seqdata$ is unique and of minimum-size in $(\nodeset,\arcset)$.
-The distinguishing factor between different trie-based models of the literature is the additional labels defined for each node that are used to mine the trie.
-For example, the label set of the trie-based models used in web-access mining and their corresponding mining algorithms do not generalize to SPM, as they do not distinguish itemsets $\itmset_i^j \in \seq_i$.
+Forgoing the differences between web access mining and SPM, the trie models of \citet{yang2007efficient,pei2000mining,lu2003position,rizvee2020tree} are identical in their node and arc set $(\nodeset, \arcset)$.
+In particular, the contribution of the trie models in the literature is the additional labels in $\labset$ that are required to perform web access mining or SPM (see, for example, \citet{pei2000mining,lu2003position,yang2007efficient,rizvee2020tree}).
+These label sets are critical in the mining process, and in the case of web access mining, do not generalize to SPM.
+This is due to the inherent difference between web access mining and SPM, where web access algorithms cannot distinguish between itemset and sequence extensions \citep{mabroukeh2010taxonomy}.

-In order to model and mine sequential datasets in SPM, \citet{rizvee2020tree} expand the label set $\labset$ of each node $\node \in \nodeset$ by three additional labels.
-The first ``event number'' label is an integer that stores the position $j$ of itemset $\itmset_i^j: \event_\node \in \itmset_i^j$ of the prefix defined by path $(\rootnode, \dots, \node)$.
-The second ``next links'' label is a matrix of node pointers, where each row corresponds to an event $\event \in \eventspace$, and each column points to the first node $\node': \event_{\node'} = \event$ for each path $(\node, \dots, \node')$ spanning from node $\node$.
-The last ``parent info'' label is a bitset that determines which events $\event \in \eventspace$ fall into the same itemset as event $\event_\node$ on the path $(\rootnode, \dots, \node)$.
-These labels are used in a tailored mining algorithm, TreeMiner, to mine all sequential patterns.
-Figure \ref{fig:treeminer} shows the trie-based dataset model updated with next links and parent info for our running example.
+In order to model and mine data sets in SPM, \citet{rizvee2020tree} expand the label set $\labset$ of each node $\node \in \nodeset$ by two additional labels.
+The first ``next-links'' label is a matrix of node pointers, where each row corresponds to an event $\event \in \eventspace$, and each column points to the first node $\node': \event_{\node'} = \event$ of each path $(\node, \dots, \node')$ spanning from node $\node$.
+The second ``parent-info'' label is a bitset that determines which events $\event \in \eventspace$ fall into the same itemset as event $\event_\node$ on the path $(\rootnode, \dots, \node)$.
+These labels are used in a tailored mining algorithm, TreeMiner, to mine all patterns.
+Figure~\ref{fig:treeminer} shows the trie model of TreeMiner for our running example.